SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Experiment Details

 Deterministic solvers as DPM-Solver \cite{dpm-solver} are fast and well-adapted to applications in which speed is the most concern.
 As shown in \cite{dpm-solver}, Table \ref{table:SEEDS-vs-DPMSolver-low-NFEs} and \ref{table:SEEDS-vs-DPMSolver-high-NFEs}, DPM-Solver converges to a local minimum at early steps and cannot be improved in large NFEs.
 Moreover, preconditioned deterministic solver in EDM gives optimal quality on unconditional CIFAR-10 \cite[Fig. 5 (b)]{Karras2022edm}.
 However, for more complicated datasets as ImageNet64, the stochasticity indeed helps improve the samples quality \cite[Fig. 5 (c)]{Karras2022edm}.
 We can consider the random noise as a corrector that approaches a better local or even global minimum.
 At $S_{\text{churn}}=0$, our SEEDS-3 with stochasticity gives lower FID score than EDM deterministic Heun (see Fig. \ref{fig:fid-cont} (c)).
 SEEDS-3 also reaches the best quality prior to the number steps needed in Euler Maruyama and other solvers as in Table \ref{table:SEEDS-vs-other-solvers}.
+Table \ref{table:SEEDS-vs-0} completes the analysis in Table \ref{table-fid-all} for CIFAR-10 showing FID scores for varying NFEs and multiple versions of the EDM solver, depending on the chosen optimization hyper-parameters.
+Tables \ref{table:SEEDS-vs-1} to \ref{table:SEEDS-vs-3} complete the findings in Table \ref{table-fid-all} for the remaining used pretrained models.
+In particular, we report the exact FID values of SEEDS in the low NFE regime.